chaowang0524/linkedin_scraper/README.md

 # linkedin job scraper

-This is the linkedin job scraper for the DS class mini-project idea (analyzing the language requirement of the posted jobs located in Finland on Linkedin).
+This is the LinkedIn job scraper for the DS class mini-project idea: Analyzing the language requirement of the posted jobs located in Finland on Linkedin - still trying to figure out what is the specific problem for us using these data to solve :)

 ### About scarper.ipynb: